-11. The report sets out the financial outturn position for 2012/13.

-Explanations for the variances are set out below.
-This report enables the Committee to consider the overall financial position of the Council..
+11. The report sets out the provisional financial position for 2012/13 based at the end of March 2013.
+Explanations for the variances are set out below under the Directorate Commentary.
+This report enables the Executive to review the overall financial outturn position of the Council, which is subject to audit.

-12. KEY HIGHLIGHTS (Appendices A1, A2, A3)
+KEY HIGHLIGHTS (Appendices A1, A2, A3)

-13 In Summary
+12. In Summary

-- The 2012/13 revenue outturn is an under spend of £0.5m.
-This is in line with the forecast under spend reported for the last five months of the year. - Efficient management of the Council's finances has enabled additional contribution to general and earmarked reserves, which will facilitate the Council's response to future reductions in funding.
+- The 2012/13 revenue outturn is an underspend of £0.5m.
+This is in line with the forecast underspend reported for the last five months of the year. - Efficient management of the Council's finances has enabled additional contribution to general and earmarked reserves, which will facilitate the Council's response to future reductions in funding.

-14 Directorate forecast outturn variances
+13. Directorate forecast outturn variances